Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 - Louisville and its opponents have gone over the current 55.5-point total in three of eight games (37.5%) this season.

-- Syracuse has combined with its opponents to score more than 55.5 points in four of nine games this season.

-- The two teams combine to average 58.2 points per game, 2.7 more than the total in this contest.
+- The two teams combine to score 58.2 points per game, 2.7 more than the total in this contest.

-- The 50 combined points per game that these two squads have allowed this season are 5.5 fewer than the 55.5 over/under in this contest.
+- This contest's total is 5.5 points more than the 50 these two squads combine to surrender per game this season.

 - The average total in Cardinals games this season is 60.6, 5.1 points more than Saturday's over/under of 55.5.

-- In 2021, games involving the Orange have averaged a total of 50.3 points, 5.2 fewer than this game's set over/under.
+- The 50.3 PPG average total in Orange games this season is 5.2 points fewer than this game's over/under.

 Louisville Stats and Trends